SUDAN

 Confront Empire Together

-an online course & community engagement
+an online course & community of engagement

 Facilitators: Suad Abdel aziz & Eleanor Hancock